QUESTIONS ABOUT ATTENDING THE SHOW

 Yes!
-Our shows are catered to everyone – and our audience spans a diverse range of all genders, ages and identities!
-Our audience is often an even split between genders, so there’s no need to feel out-of-place.
+Our shows are catered to adults 19+, and our audience spans a diverse range of all genders, ages and identities!
+There’s no need to feel out-of-place.
 We are all here to celebrate our shared nerdy passions, share some laughs and enjoy some good ol’ striptease!

 Does it make sense to get an advanced ticket or should I try my chances at the door?

 It is highly recommended that you get your tickets in advance if you plan to attend our shows as they do tend to sell out.